HarperTattooDev/ToysRU/README.md

  <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)-->

 <h2>Description</h2>
-Practice Project consists of Some HTML Basics (links, lists, heading, email) .
+Mimo guided Practice Project consists of Some HTML Basics (links, lists, heading, email) .
 Creating a home page for a business.

 <br />